Jacopx/thesisProjectJN/Research/FitToDev.md

 ## Fit problem to DEV scenario
 The goal of this research is to get similarities between different dataset and the Development one.
 The focus is to conduct similar analysis to evaluate if the generalisation of the data still allow to get sensitive information despite differences.

+### DEV Scenario
+The DEVELOPMENT dataset is based on issue, each issue can be closed or still open, each issue can have a commit related, each commit is done by a developer.
+The main features are:
+  * Limited number of resources: Developers
+  * Event: issue, commit
+  * Event correlation: Commit --> Issue

 ### Paper
 Analysis pro and cons of each paper:
   * **BIKE SHARING**: